peerless-hero/peerless-lessons-learned/src/content/posts/us/about.md

 ## Website Content

 Part of the content of this project comes from the Internet.
-If it infringes your rights, please submit the issue in the code warehouse to contact me for deletion.
+If it infringes your rights, please submit the [issues](https://github.com/peerless-hero/peerless-lessons-learned/issues) in the code warehouse to contact me for deletion.

 Creating is not easy.
 If you repost original content from this website, please indicate the source and keep the original author information.